zeyevv/IGRCA/README.md

 The default device is `cuda:0`; use `--device cpu` if needed.
 Set `CUDA_VISIBLE_DEVICES=1` to restrict a multi-GPU machine to physical GPU 1.

 Configuration: `config.json`.
-Data seed: **2026082255**; training seed:
+Training uses 8/2 healthy train/validation sequences
-**2026182255**, selected post hoc for the highest mean IGRCA Avg*@500 over the two anchor settings among ten seeds.
-This is a selected-seed demonstration, not a multi-seed average.
-Training uses 8/2 healthy train/validation sequences of length 2,000, 100 test sequences, and 140/860 maximum Stage 1/2 epochs.
+of length 2,000, 100 test sequences, and 140/860 maximum Stage 1/2 epochs.
 It replays the archived supplementary settings, not every original paper table.